mhamzawey/api/README.md

                         - updated_at: exact, lte, gte, lt, gt, in
             - Test case: added test case for retrieval of events to assert serializer && response status
             - To run test case manually : `docker exec -it api python3 manage.py test`
-            - USed Cirrus CI which uses dalia_challenge container `.cirrus.yml`
+            - Used Cirrus CI which uses dalia_challenge container `.cirrus.yml`

         2- scrappy_app:
             - A crawler that's built on the Scrapy Framework that has two spiders: